LGBTQ migration: Credibility

 Due to the nature of sexuality and gender claims, applicants often encounter issues with the credibility of their stories.
 Sexuality and gender identification is a private expression that cannot be determined by appearance.
 In seeking asylum, applicants are expected to prove their sexual or gender orientation as a proof of being a part of a particular social membership.
 They are also expected to prove that they are in fear of their life.
 Applicants applying for asylum due to sexual orientation are asked to present an "identity narrative".
-There are several different credibility obstacles that applicants face during the application process.

-The process of proving life threatening experiences in home countries is one of the biggest challenges for LGBT asylum seekers.
-Many LGBT asylum seekers do not have any written records of being persecuted in their home countries which could increase their chances of being granted political asylum.
+The process of proving life-threatening experiences in home countries is one of the biggest challenges for LGBTQ asylum seekers.
+Many LGBTQ asylum seekers do not have any written records of being persecuted in their home countries which could increase their chances of being granted political asylum.
 The lack of documentation and records has created a bureaucratic obstacle disconnect when many LGBTQ migrants need to obtain legal access and social support.
 The primary purpose of documentation is to establish evidence of well founded fear of persecution, in order for the asylum seeker to find safety, security, and relief throughout their immigration proceedings.
 Migrants are also likely to find it difficult to explain their identity and past experiences in a way that is exactable to immigration officials.
-Many fear that having their sexual identity recorded in state documents.
-LGBT migrants may not be familiar with the appropriate "identity narrative" that might assist in their cases.
-LGBT asylum seekers might also feel fear, guilt, or shame to talk about their sexuality or identity to state officials.
+Many fear having their sexual identity recorded in state documents.
+LGBTQ migrants may not be familiar with the appropriate "identity narrative" that might assist in their cases.
+LGBTQ asylum seekers might also feel fear, guilt, or shame to talk about their sexuality or identity to state officials.
 Some of them may have been psychologically traumatized in their home countries, which also prevents them from successfully proving the violent experiences that led to their migration.